Do you want your child to attend a mainstream school, regardless of their disability?

 Your child has a right to inclusion in education.

 A recent National Education Survey of families of children with a disability found 40% of students with a disability had been excluded from events or activities in the last year.
 With 12.5% of students being refused enrolment, and nearly half reporting bullying.

-Special education teachers say despite some students having “complex needs”, there is no reason they cannot attend and thrive in mainstream schools, however some teachers are “resisting diversity” in their classrooms and failing to cater for disabled students (AAP-SBS).
+Special education teachers say despite some students having “complex needs”, there is no reason they cannot attend and thrive in mainstream schools.

 Forms of exclusion can include: